George Soudon Bridgman

-George Soudon Bridgman was an architect and civil engineer, active in the late 19th century in Torquay, Devon and the local area.
-He is best known for his work in the seaside resort of Paignton, designing Oldway Mansion and Paignton Pier within that town, as well as designing the sea wall and promenade at Paignton Beach.
-He was part of several other local projects and was considered as being so significant to the development of the town, that he became known as 'the Father of Paignton'.
+George Soudon Bridgman was a British architect and civil engineer, active in the late 19th century in Torquay, Devon.
+He is best known for his work in the seaside resort of Paignton, designing Oldway Mansion and Paignton Pier, as well as designing the sea wall and promenade at Paignton Beach.
+He became known among locals as 'the Father of Paignton'.

 Life

 Bridgman was born in 1839.
-His brothers were Albert Bridgman and Henry Hewitt Brigman.
-He moved from Torquay to London, returning in 1864 to work at Harvey Brothers (Builders) in Torquay whilst he qualified for his architectural articles.
-Once qualified he set up his own architect's practice in Paignton, becoming a master mason.
+His brothers were Albert Bridgman and Henry Hewitt Bridgman.
+For his studies, George Bridgman moved from Torquay to London, until he returned in 1864 to work at Harvey Brothers (Builders) in Torquay.
+Once qualified he set up his own practice in Paignton and became a master mason.

-Frank Matcham joined his office at age fourteen, and returned to work for Bridgman as his chief assistant after being apprenticed to a quantity surveyor in London, before moving on to join the practice of Jethro Thomas Robinson.
+Bridgman apprenticed Frank Matcham when the latter was aged 14.
+Matcham worked with Bridgeman until the 1870s before moving to London to join the practice of Jethro Thomas Robinson.

-He was a freemason who gave a site for new lodge premises in Paignton and laid the foundation stone along with the secretary of the lodge on 15 April 1891.
+Bridgeman was a freemason who gave a site for new lodge premises in Paignton and laid the foundation stone along with the secretary of the lodge on 15 April 1891.

 George Soudon Bridgman died age 86 on 3 April 1925.
 He was buried in Paignton Municipal Cemetery.

 Work

 Oldway Mansion

-Around 1871 Bridgman was commissioned by Isaac Merrit Singer, who was the founder of the Singer Sewing Machine Company, to construct Oldway Mansion on land recently purchased by the latter in Paignton.
-As well as the mansion, he designed a circular riding pavilion, later be termed 'The Wigwam' by Singer.
+Around 1871 Bridgman was commissioned by Isaac Merrit Singer, the founder of the Singer Sewing Machine Company, to construct Oldway Mansion.
+As well as the mansion, Bridgeman designed a circular riding pavilion, later to be termed 'The Wigwam', by Singer.
 Singer wanted a theatre in the house and in 1873 Frank Matcham was named in the request for tender section as being the accepted party to work alongside Bridgeman on this aspect of the Oldway Mansion project.